 - Concatenate the polyline command to draw the traverse with a Copy / paste

-How the operation of converting geographic coordinates into UTM is done:
+How is the operation of converting geographic coordinates in UTM done:

-- To condition the input fields, you place properties on the cells.
+- To condition the input fields, properties are placed on the cells.
 This is done with the Data tab, in the data validation option.
-We choose that there only support decimal data between -180 and 180 which is the maximum that supports the lengths.
+We chose that there only support decimal data between -180 and 180, which is the maximum that supports the lengths.
 And then the error message indicates that the data is not allowed.
 In the case of latitudes, it is indicated between -90 and 90.

 - To choose the hemisphere in lengths, which are in column G, the cell conditions, that if the coordinate is negative the W text is written, if positive text is placed E.

 This is done with the formula = IF (G37 <0, »W», »E»)

 - Similarly with the latitudes in column H, if the coordinate is negative, write the letter S, if it is positive N.

 The formula will be = IF (H37 <0, »N», »S»)